 Patients should be up and out of their hospital beds as soon as possible.
 "Patients are walking with assistance hours after their surgery.
-The reason patients do better when they get up and move around is that they decrease the risk of pneumonia and blood clots," said Dr. Mark P. Madden, an orthopedic surgeon with OrthoVirginia.
+The reason patients do better when they get up and move around is that they decrease the risk of pneumonia and blood clots," said Dr. Mark P. Madden, an orthopedic surgeon OrthoVirginia.
 "We start out with patients using a walker and having someone assist them in walking, and they generally progress to become fully weight bearing without any assistance at all."

-Also, have a support system in place prior to surgery, whether it's a significant other, grown child or close friend.
-Often dubbed coach or advocate, that person might attend medical appoints with a patient prior to surgery, serve as their point of contact the day of surgery and provide morale support throughout the recovery process.
+Also, have a support system in place prior to surgery, whether it's close friend.
+Often dubbed coach tend medical appoints with a patient prior to surgery, serve as their point of contact the day of surgery and provide morale support throughout the recovery process.